 Pan size matters.
 This may look obvious, but it’s a rookie mistake plenty of experienced home bakers make.
 If a recipe calls for an eight-inch pan, and you reach for a pan that’s thirteen-by-nine, then you’re going to have thinner, crisper brownies.
 That isn’t necessarily a bad thing.
 If you love the ingredients in a recipe, but want a different texture, then changing the size of the pan may bring exactly the results you desire.
 Flatten your brownies, add edges, maximize thickness…Just know that you’re changing the recipe, and how.

 On the subject of pans, don’t bake your brownies in glass.
-Glass’ heat-absorbing properties increase the likelihood that your brownies will burn.
+The heat-absorbing properties of glass increase the likelihood that your brownies will burn.
 That’s never good news.

 For Chewy Edge Fanatics